Noosa Junction live music debate reignites as venues pause entertainment

 ‘Live music is key to a successful nighttime economy’

-Judi Lalor (pictured) from Noosa Junction Association (NJA) says the current rules and regulations for businesses operating in Noosa Junction are “out of touch and outdated”.
+Judi Lalor (pictured), from the Noosa Junction Association (NJA), says the current rules for businesses in Noosa Junction are “out of touch and outdated”.

-The NJA’s counter petition argues that live music is key to a successful nighttime operation in small village economies.
+The NJA’s counter petition argues that live music is key to a successful nighttime economy in small village precincts.

-Judi says their arguments are backed by local lobby groups such as the University of the Sunshine Coast (UniSC) and Sunshine Coast Events Industry Association (SCEIA).
+Judi says their position is backed by local groups, including the University of the Sunshine Coast (UniSC) and the Sunshine Coast Events Industry Association (SCEIA).

-They also want consistency in licensing rules and regulations.
+They are also calling for greater consistency in licensing rules and regulations.

 Boho Beatz almost prey to the noise restrictions

-A recent fundraiser at Noosa Junction, Boho Beatz, nearly fell victim to the challenging restrictions, Judi says.
+A recent fundraiser at Noosa Junction, Boho Beatz, nearly fell victim to the restrictions, Judi says.

-However, a Liquor Permit without a noise condition, was granted at the eleventh hour thanks to advocacy from Noosa Shire Councillor Jess Phillips, and a review by the Office of Liquor and Gaming Regulation in Brisbane.
+However, a liquor permit without a noise condition was granted at the eleventh hour, following advocacy from Noosa Shire Councillor Jess Phillips and a review by the Office of Liquor and Gaming Regulation in Brisbane.

-Judi, pictured with Cr Phillips and Brett from Raw Ordio at Boho Beatz, wants it to be easier for similar events moving forward.
+Judi, pictured with Cr Phillips and Brett from Raw Ordio at the event, says she wants it to be easier for similar events moving forward.

 “The approach to noise and music appears inconsistent across the Noosa Shire,” she says.

-She says it’s often triggered by one complaint.
+She says enforcement is often triggered by a single complaint.

-Most nighttime businesses in the junction with amplified or live music, operate with a restaurant permit which carries a 75 decible limit.
+Most nighttime businesses in the Junction with amplified or live music operate under a restaurant permit, which carries a 75 decibel limit.

 “It’s not very loud.
 This can be as simple as recorded music over dinner, or an acoustic guitarist or singer, DJ, or pop-up special event.”